DS3Lab/cognival/README.md

 All cognitive data sources are freely available for you to download and preprocess.
 However, if you prefer the fully preprocessed vectors as described in the publication, you can download them [here](https://drive.google.com/open?id=1pWwIiCdB2snIkgJbD1knPQ6akTPW_kx0).

+To reproduce our results, we also provide the random embeddings used for the baseline [here](https://drive.google.com/open?id=1sZzNKJB3mr5e_ftGzPJoJAeD796r03XE).

 ## Significance testing

 To run the statistical significance tests on the regression results as described in the paper, place your result files in `significance-testing/results/`.